Random cubic planar graphs converge to the Brownian sphere: The 3-connected core of cubic planar graphs

 \subsection{Extension of the results to cubic planar multigraphs}

-In the context of multigraphs, it is somehow more natural (e.g. for kernel extraction relations) to consider that the half-edges are labeled instead of the vertices\footnote{This is equivalent to considering vertex-labeled multigraphs with a certain compensation-factor~\cite{janson1993birth}, which for cubic graphs with more than $2$ vertices is $2^{-\#\mathrm{loops}-\#\mathrm{double\ edges}}$.}.
+{h@\textbf{cubic networks}!simple@families of cubic networks (g.f. in straight capital), either simple or multigraph!LSPH@\ttt{$\kL, \kS, \kP, \kH$}{per type}} {h@\textbf{cubic networks}!simple@families of cubic networks (g.f. in straight capital), either simple or multigraph!K@\ttt{$\kK$}{polyhedral, obtained from 3-connected cubic planar graphs}} In the context of multigraphs, it is somehow more natural (e.g. for kernel extraction relations) to consider that the half-edges are labeled instead of the vertices\footnote{This is equivalent to considering vertex-labeled multigraphs with a certain compensation-factor~\cite{janson1993birth}, which for cubic graphs with more than $2$ vertices is $2^{-\#\mathrm{loops}-\#\mathrm{double\ edges}}$.}.
 Thus, let $\kM_n$ denote the set of half-edge-labeled connected cubic planar multigraphs of size $n$ (i.e., with $2n$ vertices), and $\mn$ denotes an element of $\kM_n$ taken uniformly at random.
 Regarding cubic networks (allowing for loops and multiedges), we consider that, in size $n$ (i.e., with $2n$ non-pole vertices), the $6n-2$ half-edges on plain edges carry distinct labels in $[1..6n-2]$.
-For each family $\kF$ of cubic networks, with $\kF\in\{\kD,\kL,\kS,\kP,\mathcal{H}\}$, we let $F(z)=\sum_{n}\frac1{(6n-2)!}|\kF_n|z^n$ be the associated generating function.
+For each family $\kF$ of cubic networks, with $\kF\in\{\kD,\kL,\kS,\kP,\kH\}$, we let $F(z)=\sum_n\frac1{(6n-2)!}|\kF_n|z^n$ be the associated generating function.
 In this context, the equation-system~\eqref{eq:syst_D} (again obtained from a decomposition at the root of the associated tree) becomes

 We warn the reader of our abuse of notations, as $D,L,S,P$ and $H$ all denote different objects in the context of graphs and multigraphs; we do so because of the extreme similarity of the proofs and results.
 Which object we consider should be clear from context.
 Now, with $M(z)=\sum_{n\geq 1}\frac1{(6n)!}|\kM_n|z^n$ and $\Mp(z)=2z\frac{\mathrm{d}}{\mathrm{d}z}M(z)$, the analogue of~\eqref{eq:Cp} is